 This quick garland is put together using only one supply: Paracord.
-It’s very inexpensive, either in the craft store or on amazon.
-I bought this 100 ft bundle for $8 – when paired with free Prime shipping, it’s a better deal than the craft stores which sell it for about $2.50 for 15 feet (partner link for your convenience).
+It’s very inexpensive, either in the craft store or on Amazon.
+I bought this 100 ft bundle for $8 – when paired with free Prime shipping, it’s a better deal than the craft stores which sell it for about $2.50 for 15 feet.

-Anyway, after tying a couple, it becomes pretty easy and you figure out the whole “adjust until tight” bit.
+Anyway, after trying a few ways to tie a Celtic knot, it becomes pretty easy and you figure out the whole “adjust until tight” bit.
 The most viewed video on YouTube is TIAT’s.

 I will say, however, that I found this one to be how I prefer to tie the Celtic Heart Knot garland.